|Audrey and Hank Williams.|

 May 29, 1862 - P.T.
 Beauregard began moving troops out of Corinth, Miss.
 The evacuation was completed the next day.

-May 29, 1862 – During the Civil War, a skirmish was fought at Whitesburg, Ala.
+May 29, 1862 – During the Civil War, a skirmish was fought at Whitesburg, near Huntsville, Ala.

-May 29, 1862 – During the Civil War, skirmishes were fought near Seven Pines, Virginia; near Boonville and Corinth, Mississippi; at Kickapoo Bottom, Arkansas; and near Wardensville, West Virginia.
+May 29, 1862 – During the Civil War, skirmishes were fought near Seven Pines, Virginia; near Boonville and Corinth in Mississippi; at Kickapoo Bottom, Arkansas; and near Wardensville, West Virginia.

 May 29, 1863 - Ambrose Burnside offered his resignation over the Vallandigham affair.
 Lincoln refused to accept it.